 With a diverse employment base across a large range of industry sectors, Metro Denver takes great pride in its highly educated workforce.

-In addition, 91.4 percent of Metro Denver and Northern Colorado residents have completed high school – more than four percent higher than the national rate.
+In addition, 91.3 percent of Metro Denver and 92.2 percent of Northern Colorado residents have completed high school – more than four percent higher than the national rate.

 |Metro Denver||N. Colorado||Colorado||U.S.|

 |Bachelor's Degree/Higher||44.3%||37.8%||39.9%||31.3%||Source: U.S. Bureau of the Census, American Community Survey, 2017|

 Metro Denver also places strong emphasis on K-12 education excellence.
 Colorado's high school students have some of the nation's highest scores for college entrance exams.

 |Scholastic Aptitude Test (SAT)||1747||1484||Source: Colorado Department of Education, 2015; ACT, Inc., 2014; and College Board, 2015|